scantist/user-docs/docs/en-US/Projects-Overview/index.md

 <hr class="thick" />

-Scan a project directly from the project list by clicking on the **“Scan”** icon next to the project in the project list.
+Scan a project directly from the project list by clicking on the **"Scan"** icon next to the project in the project list.
 This will initiate a scan of the project, allowing you to quickly identify any vulnerabilities.

 ![project scan](/images/Projects-Overview/Projects-Overview-2.png)